Fostering the next generation of writers in Saskatchewan.

 Sign up for our newsletter to hear first about program announcements and application deadlines.

-- Programs are open to applicants from all locations.
+Programs are open to applicants from any location.

 Have any questions about the programs or the application process?
 Contact us.